ioccc-src/winner/faq.md

-There you will find various information including a link to their [authors.html](authors.html) information which includes various things like their GitHub account (if known), a URL or alternate UL, mastodon handle, location (if known and not anonymous location) and a link to their JSON author file which has more information like email (if known).
+There you will find various information including a link to their [authors.html](authors.html) information which includes various things like their GitHub account (if known), a URL or alternate UL, mastodon handle, location (if known and not anonymous location) and a link to their JSON author file.

 **NOTE**: you might wish to search google (or some other search engine) by their name as sometimes you can find out their GitHub account even if it's not in our